You make my heart scream

 Drowning sand and scorching waves.

-I am left as bleached white bones
+I am brittle as bleached white bones

 Left to splinter under the sun’s dry breath.